tdbe/tdbe.github.io/about.md

 share: true
 ---

-This blog ain't super active because in short, time spent writing is time spent not doing.
+This blog ain't super active because, in short, time spent writing is time spent not doing.

 Check [my portfolio](http://www.deferredreality.com) for some projects.